"I am convinced that when women are empowered, families and society also thrive."

 ・Joined Kanry Co., Ltd. as CRO

-・Achieved 15,000 store installations within a year of release/doubled sales negotiations through agencies in 3 months
+・Achieved 15,000 store installations in one year and doubled agency negotiations in three months

-・Appointed Executive Officer at Merone Co., Ltd., overseeing all business units from business strategy to store operations
+・Appointed Executive Officer at Merone Co., Ltd., overseeing all business divisions from business strategy to store operations

 2-2.
 Facing a 100 Million Yen Debt After Entrepreneurship